A timeless, historical Apple Pie recipe that’s refreshing with vanilla or caramel ice cream; perfect to finish any meal.

 I have been desperate to make a recipe from “American Cookery,” the first American cookbook, and I was hoping that this would be my opportunity; however, the closest recipe to an apple pie was an apple tart, and these are her instructions verbatim, “Stew and strain the apples, add cinnamon, rosewater, wine, and sugar to your taste, lay in paste, royal, squeeze thereon orange juice – bake gently.”
 Pardon me, but what?
 Perhaps the American ladies in 1796 who bought this cookbook had a deeper understanding of baking basics than I, but this recipe left me confused.
 With trepidation, I turned to The Joy of Cooking (1st Edition).
 I never thought I would be so pleased to see semi-exact measurements in a cookbook.

-Place pie dish on a baking sheet and place in the middle rack of the preheated oven.
-Bake at 450° for 30 minutes, reduce temperature to 325°, and continue to bake for 10 minutes or until the filling is bubbling out the vents.
+- Place pie dish on a baking sheet and place in middle rack of pre-heated oven.
+Bake in preheated oven for 30 minutes and then reduce temperature to 325F and continue to bake for 30 minutes or until the filling is bubbling out the vents.

 The pie crust was flaky and perfectly cooked, and the filling was tart and flavorful.
 It would be refreshing with some vanilla or caramel ice cream, but it was not my favorite apple pie recipe being a certified sweet addict.